Navdeep-J/Movie-Recommendation-System-using-ML/README.md

 - Content-Based Filtering
 - Collaborative Filtering

-Here, we'll use demographic filtering.
-They offer generalized recommendations to every user, based on movie popularity and/or genre.
+Here, I'll use demographic filtering.
+Such recommender systems offer generalized recommendations to every user, based on movie popularity and/or genre.
 The System recommends the same movies to users with similar demographic features.
 The basic idea behind this system is that movies that are more popular and critically acclaimed will have a higher probability of being liked by the average audience.<br>

 For this, we need a metric to score or rate the movie, calculate the score for every movie, and then, sort the score and recommend the best-rated movies.